top of page

 Reminiscing

-Reminiscence therapists have found that it is possible to trigger memories through physical movement and through engaging the operational senses of dementia patients (i.e., what they see, hear, touch, taste and smell).
+Reminiscence therapists have found that it is possible to trigger memories through physical movement and through engaging our operational senses (i.e., what we see, hear, touch, taste and smell).

-Clark et al (2015) acknowledge how sharing personal memories of past sporting experiences can not only better connect those living with dementia to their care staff or others, but also unite older adults who are, or are at risk of becoming, isolated, and other patterns of social bonding.
+Sharing personal memories of past sporting experiences can unite older adults who are, or are at risk of becoming, isolated, and other patterns of social bonding, including those living with dementia and depression.

 Sources of reference: